RyanBinstock/Wellnest/README.md

 ## 8) Security & Config

-* Do **not** commit real API keys or secrets. `google-services.json` for class demos is fine, but rotate keys for public builds.
+* Do **not** commit real API keys or secrets. `google-services.json` for class demo is fine, but rotate keys for public builds.
 * Keep any future secrets in `local.properties` or an untracked `.env`.

 ## 9) Release Checklist